Azure-Samples/Verified-Telemetry-FreeRTOS-Sample/README.md

 A few key concepts of VT are introduced and discussed below:

 1. Sensor Fingerprint

-    * Sensor Fingerprint is an electrical characteristic that is measured by the IoT device for a particular sensor
+    * Sensor fingerprint is an electrical characteristic that is measured by the IoT device for a particular sensor
     * The Sensor fingerprint of a working sensor differs from that of a sensor with fault

 1. Sensor Fingerprint Template
     * Sensor fingerprint template is a fingerprint of a working sensor
     * The fingerprint template is collected by the IoT device, ideally when the sensor is provisioned first and stored locally and in the Digital Twin

 1. Sensor Fingerprint Collection
     * Sensor Fingerprint Collection is a process where the IoT device measures the fingerprint of a sensor
     * In the device samples, sensor fingerprint is collected at the same frequency at which telemetry is sent by the IoT device

 1. Sensor Fingerprint Evaluation
     * A sensor fingerprint that is collected is then compared with the stored sensor fingerprint template